AtticusAlan/PIcPickGame/pic_pick_1p_readme.md

 ## HARD MODE
 * Three different shapes
 * GOAL is to find all 3 HEADs
-* Added new feature allow player to press and hold R to reveal the answer Game screen: <br>
+* Added new feature allow player to press and hold R to reveal the answer<br>
+Game screen: <br>
 ![](Screenshot4.png) <br><br>
 Reveal the answer: <br>